Why major in biology?

 - The Vertebrate Physiology option focuses on animal physiology and anatomy and prepares students for careers in medicine, dentistry, pharmacology, and animal physiology.

 - The Ecology option explores the evolution, behavior, and population and community biology of plants and animals, preparing students for environmental management and conservation careers.

 Undergraduate research opportunities are available at Penn State Altoona and will help you achieve your career goals.
 Students performing research with our faculty have traveled to field sites and conferences worldwide.
 Their work has been presented at local, regional, national, and international meetings and, in some cases, has led to student-coauthored publications in scientific journals.

 Penn State Altoona is part of the Early Acceptance Program at the Lake Erie College of Osteopathic Medicine (LECOM).
 It has the first active Penn State chapter of Beta Beta Beta, the National Biological Honor Society.
 Students may join the Biology Club and Science Club to enhance their classroom experiences.

-Unique to Penn State Altoona, the Human Dimensions of Health Care course provides students on-site experience with patients, their families, and health care providers.
+Unique to Penn State Altoona, the Human Dimensions of Health Care course provides students with on-site experience with patients, their families, and health care providers.
 Our Health Professions adviser can provide personalized guidance in advancing a career in health care, which can require careful planning for successful applications to secondary schools.